Camera phone: Social impact

 As a network-connected device, megapixel camera phones are playing significant roles in crime prevention, journalism and business applications as well as individual uses.
 They can also be used for activities such as voyeurism, invasion of privacy, and copyright infringement.
 Because they can be used to share media almost immediately, they are a potent personal content creation tool.

 Camera phones limit the "right to be let alone", since this recording tool is always present.
 A security bug can allow attackers to spy on users through a phone camera.

 In January 2007, New York City Mayor Michael Bloomberg announced a plan to encourage people to use their camera phones to capture crimes happening in progress or dangerous situations and send them to emergency responders.
 The program enables people to send their images or video directly to 911.
 The service went live in 2020.

 Camera phones have also been used to discreetly take photographs in museums, performance halls, and other places where photography is prohibited.
 However, as sharing can be instantaneous, even if the action is discovered, it is too late, as the image is already out of reach, unlike a photo taken by a digital camera that only stores images locally for later transfer.
 However, as the newer digital cameras support Wi-Fi, a photographer can perform photography with a DSLR and instantly post the photo on the internet through the mobile phone's Wi-Fi and 3G capabilities.

 Apart from street photographers and social documentary photographers or cinematographers, camera phones have also been used successfully by war photographers.
-The small size of the camera phone allows a war photographer to secretly film the men and women who fight in a war, without them realizing that they have been photographed, thus the camera phone allows the war photographer to document wars while maintaining her or his safety.
+The small size of the camera phone allows a war photographer to secretly film the men and women who fight in a war, without them realizing that they have been photographed, thus the camera phone allows the war photographer to document wars while maintaining their safety.

 In 2010, in Ireland the annual "RTÉ 60 second short award" was won by 15-year-old Laura Gaynor, who made her winning cartoon, "Piece of Cake" on her Sony Ericsson C510 camera phone.
 In 2012, director and writer Eddie Brown Jr. made the reality thriller Camera Phone, one of the first commercial produced movies using camera phones as the story's perspective.
 The film is a reenactment of an actual case, and the names were changed to protect those involved.
 Some modern camera phones (in 2013–2014) have big sensors, thus allowing a street photographer or any other kind of photographer to take photos of similar quality to a semi-professional camera.